-Having used the Amazon Echo for the past year I can say that we’ve really come to enjoy the device.
-We love how it allows us to make things more efficient like utilizing the list or Google calendar features as well as the ability to order an item from Amazon when we notice it’s time to reorder.
+Having used the Amazon Echo for several years I can say that we enjoy the device.
+We love how it allows us to make things efficient like utilizing the list or Google calendar features.
+We also like the ability to order an item from Amazon when we notice it’s time to reorder.

 The device isn’t perfect as we’ve found the bass to be a bit weak at higher volumes and the skills list is not very organized.
 I’d also like to see the voice ordering option to be a default “no,” but that’s a simple fix if you want to disable the feature.

-Given that the Amazon Echo is roughly two years old I’m excited to see the new features they’ll add in the future.
-As it stands now, the Amazon Echo is well worth the purchase, in my opinion, if you want to manage things more efficiently and love using Amazon like I do.
+Given that the Amazon Echo is roughly three years old I’m excited to see the new features they’ll add in the future.
+The Amazon Echo is well worth the purchase, in my opinion, if you want to manage things more efficiently and love using Amazon like I do.

 Do you have a smart home?
 What are some of your favorite, least favorite things of having that ability?
 Are you creeped out by having a voice activated device in your home?